gianniskts/Algorithms/README.md

 # Algorithms
-Sort and Search algorithms in Python
+Sort and Search algorithms written in Python